SUNY Empire State College's immunization policy is to maintain compliance with New York State Public Health Law 2165 and Law 2167.

 Meningitis is rare.
-However, when it strikes, its flu-like symptoms make diagnosis difficult.
-If not treated early, meningitis can lead to swelling of the fluid surrounding the brain and spinal column, as well as severe permanent disabilities, such as hearing loss, brain damage, seizures, limb amputation and even death.
+When it strikes, its flu-like symptoms make diagnosis difficult.
+If not treated early, meningitis can lead to swelling of the fluid surrounding the brain and spinal column, as well as severe permanent disabilities, such as hearing loss, brain damage, seizures, limb amputation, and even death.
 According to the National Meningitis Association (NMA):

 - Approximately 600 – 1,000 people contract meningococcal disease in the U.S. each year.